husky-team/husky/CONTRIBUTING.md

     Issues(3)
     Detailed description(4)

-5. Before committing, it would be better to pass `lint.py` and `check-clang-format.sh`: `$ cd husky && ./script/lint.py DIRECTORY && HUSKY_ROOT=. ./script/check-clang-format.sh`
+5. Before committing, it would be better to pass `lint.py` and `check-clang-format.sh`: `$ cd husky && ./scripts/lint.py ${DIRECTORY} && HUSKY_ROOT=. ./scripts/check-clang-format.sh`
 6. Push local commit to your own repository: `$ git push -u/f origin dev`
 7. Create a pull request to the upstream repository.
-You can also add reviewers.
-It'd be better for each commit to have only a single PR.
+Then you can `@reviewers` to review your patch.

 More about the commit message: